 Follow the instructions on the Update page to upgrade the configuration of your cluster based on your business needs.
-For more information about the parameters on the Update page, see Parameters.
+For more information about the parameters on the Update page, see Parameters on the buy page.
 The following table describes only some of the parameters.

 Parameter Description Dedicated Master Node You can upgrade purchased dedicated master nodes.
 By default, the number of dedicated master nodes is 3, and each dedicated master node offers 2 vCPUs, 8 GiB of memory, and a cloud disk with 20 GiB.
 After the upgrade, the cluster is billed based on the new configuration.Note If you have purchased dedicated master nodes with the specifications of one vCPU and 2 GiB of memory, you can upgrade these nodes on the Update page.
 After the upgrade, the cluster is billed based on the new configuration.
 If your dedicated master nodes are free of charge, they incur fees after you upgrade them.
 Client Node You can upgrade purchased client nodes.
 By default, the number of client nodes is 2, and each client node offers 2 vCPUs, 8 GiB of memory, and a cloud disk with 20 GiB.
 After the upgrade, the cluster is billed based on the new configuration.
 Warm Node You can upgrade purchased warm nodes.
 By default, the number of warm nodes is 2, and each warm node offers 2 vCPUs, 8 GiB of memory, and a cloud disk with 500 GiB.
 After the upgrade, the cluster is billed based on the new configuration.
 Kibana Node You can upgrade the purchased Kibana node.
 By default, the Kibana node offers two vCPUs and 4 GiB of memory.Notice When you purchase a cluster, a free-of-charge Kibana node with one vCPU and 2 GiB of memory is provided.
 After you upgrade the Kibana node, the cluster is billed based on the new configuration.
 Forced Update If your cluster is abnormal (indicated by the color red or yellow), your services are severely affected, and you must upgrade the cluster configuration immediately, select Forced Update.
 The system will perform a forced update regardless of the cluster status.
 The update takes only a short period of time.Notice